instituutnederlandsetaal/BlackLab/README.md

 ## Compatibility: Java, Lucene

-This version of BlackLab required Java 11 or higher.
-It has been tested up to Java 17.
+The current version of BlackLab requires Java 17 or higher.
+It has been tested up to and including Java 21.

 This version uses Lucene 8.
 This unfortunately means that corpora created with older BlackLab versions (up to 2.3) cannot be read and will need to be re-indexed.
-If this is a problem for you, you can stick with the 2.3 version for now.
-We would like to eventually provide a conversion tool, but there is no date planned for this.

 ## Roadmap